angular/angular/aio/content/guide/router.md

     *   A fragment in the `<base href>` is *never* persisted

-For more complete information on how `<base href>` is used to construct target URIs, see the [RFC](https://tools.ietf.org/html/rfc3986#section-5.2.2) section on transforming references.
+For more detailed information on how `<base href>` is used to construct target URIs, see the [RFC](https://tools.ietf.org/html/rfc3986#section-5.2.2) section on transforming references.

 <a id="hashlocationstrategy"></a>